rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 When possible, clients should use the UID command instead of the message sequence number commands it supersedes.
 For example, UID FETCH, not FETCH.
 UIDs persist between IMAP sessions, making offline operation simpler.
-In the future, the UIDONLY extension, RFC 9586, may permit sessions using only the UID form of commands to achieve better client and server performance
+When the UIDONLY extension {{?RFC9586}} is available, it permits sessions using only the UID form of commands to achieve better client and server performance.

 # Additional notes for server implementations